 Details

-• Standardised form: visstat(x, y), where both x and y are vectors of class "numeric", "integer", or "factor".
+(2) Standardised form: visstat(x, y), where both x and y are vectors of class "numeric", "integer", or "factor".
+Here x is the predictor or grouping variable and y is the response variable.

-The interpretation of x and y depends on the variable classes: In the following, data of class numeric or integer are both referred to by their common mode numeric
+The interpretation of x and y depends on the variable classes.
+Throughout, data of class numeric or integer are referred to as numeric, while data of class factor are referred to as categorical:

-• If one variable is numeric and the other a factor, the numeric vector must be passed as y and the factor as x.
-This supports tests of central tendencies (e.g., t-test, ANOVA, Wilcoxon).
+If one variable is numeric and the other a factor, the numeric vector is the response (y) and the factor is the grouping variable (x).
+This supports tests of central tendencies (e.g., t-test, Welch's ANOVA, Wilcoxon, Kruskal-Wallis).

 This wrapper standardises the input and calls visstat_core, which selects and executes the appropriate test with visual output and assumption diagnostics.